Avishek01-tiwari/Javascript_BankAccount/READ_ME.md

 BankAccount Class Implementation-

-This project implements a BankAccount class in JavaScript, simulating a basic banking system.
+This project implements a Bank class in JavaScript, simulating a basic banking system.
 The class includes functionalities such as deposit, withdrawal, transfer, and interest calculation.
 It also records all transactions for each account.

 Features-